rebeccaskinner/rofi-hoogle/README.md

     characters.
 If you want to search something with fewer characters, enter two spaces at the end of your query to immediately auto-complete.

-### Known Issues

-  - Sorting is currently broken.
-Eventually results from base, core libraries, and certain popular non-core libraries will be prioritized in the list.

 ## Installation

 ### With Home-Manager